Online Payment Gateways: Tips for an eCommerce Website

 Meaning of Online Payment Gateways

-As an eCommerce owner, you might have come across this time more than once.
+You might have come across this time as an eCommerce owner more than once.
 Online payment gateways are the services that make it possible for websites to process payment information and data.

 The gateways provide two critical benefits to websites and website owners.